 Despite the reservations expressed by some participants, the project did develop a respect on both sides for the knowledge held by the indigenous communities and also by the scientists: “The sincere, attentive and mutual respect between the scientists and farmers when focusing on their knowledge differences was a pleasant surprise for both parties; this has set the terms of engagement for a common agenda in the future.” (pg 162, Voices and flavours from the Earth: visualising food sovereignty in the Andes (PDF)).

 And it resulted in surprising and unplanned outcomes.
 For example, some members from Aymara and Quechua communities were surprised by the high number of male scientists, which suggested a lack of gender equality in terms of how knowledge was shared and held in the scientific community.

 “They were surprised by the high number of male scientists, whereas in the communities most knowledge is shared between men and women, with the exception that women are the guardians of seeds and food storage.
 Wise men and women realise that their knowledge is not private property, it cannot be sold nor bought or stolen.”

-In the end the project reflects the rich and detailed knowledge held by the local communities and their world view of the Earth as a living, sacred Mother Earth, and of everything as inter-connected.
-The food produced and the animals living off the land cannot survive without Pachamama, who needs to be protected and sustained through organic, and non-mechanised farming practises.
+In the end the project reflects the rich and detailed knowledge held by the local communities and their worldview of the earth as a living, sacred Mother Earth, and of everything as interconnected.
+The food produced and the animals living off the land cannot survive without Pacamama, who needs to be protected and sustained through organic and non-mechanised farming practices.